 Ensembles that have commissioned Noble include the Springfield Symphony Orchestra and Chorus, the Assabet Valley Mastersingers, the Holyoke Civic Symphony Orchestra, the Pioneer Valley Symphony Orchestra, Music in Deerfield, the Canticle Singers of Baltimore, the Bel Canto Singers of Nevada, the Cooperating Colleges of Greater Springfield, Young Singers of Greater Westfield, the Children’s Chorus of Springfield, and the Western MA Young People’s Philharmonia.

 He also enjoys playing traditional jazz with clarinetist Bob Sparkman.
 Bob and Jerry have recorded nine CDs of their favorite tunes: Good Talks, Still Talkin’, Talkin’ It Over, Sweet Talk, Something Mellow, Something Blue, Bob and Jerry LIVE, Thanks a Million, Midwinter Blues, and June Jazz.
 They also collaborated with bassist Genevieve Rose and drummer Richard Mayer on Mayer’s CD Vermont Songbook.
+In 2016, Jerry and Bob invited bassist Kara Noble to join them to form The Bob Sparkman Trio, and in 2018 the group recorded the CD Tunes in the Key of Three.

 A CD of Noble’s Sonatas for Violin and Piano was released in 2006 by Gasparo Records.
 De Profundis, a sonata for baritone saxophone and piano (comissioned by Lynn Klock, Professor of Music at the University of Massachusetts, Amherst) is included on Klock’s Albany Records CD entitled Connections, which was released in 2010.
 Klock also commissioned Canueon Cymru, a suite of Welsh folksongs arranged for alto saxophone and orchestra, and premiered it with the Pioneer Valley Symphony in February, 2011.
+In 2020 Albany Records released Klock’s CD Intersections, containing Noble’s Trio for Alto Saxophone, Horn, and Piano, and in 2023, Big Round Records LLC released Michael Nix’s Apercu, with a recording of Noble’s NixPix, commissioned by Nix as part of the New Classic Banjo Project.

 Noble was born in 1961.
 His father taught him to play piano and guitar at age 5, and encouraged him to write music shortly thereafter.
 His studies at Amherst College (B. A. 1983) and Smith College (M.A.
 1988) focused on music composition and English literature.
 Composition teachers included M. Lewis Spratlan at Amherst and Donald Wheelock at Smith.